 Here's a good-blending sample.
 I used BV04, BV02, and BV01.

-This isn't going to win me any prizes at the World's Fair of Coloring, especially not blown up to 3 times it's normal size in a high-resolution jpg... but it is a fairly good example of what you're shooting for.
+This isn't going to win me any prizes at the County Fair, especially since this balloon measures only 1” tall in real life and has now a high resolution, blown up giant... but it is a fairly good example of the kind of smooth blending to shoot for.

 Each ink color blends into the next in a fairly smooth manner.
-The lights are light and the darks are dark with no jarring lines or blobs uglying-up the image.
+The lights are light and the darks are dark with no jarring streaks or blobs to ugly-up the image.

-Think of it as a series of halves.
+Think of a transition zone as a series of overlapping halves.
 You use markers A and C. Where the two colors overlap creates color B.

 Where markers C and E overlap, you create color D.

-Colors B and D are not marker colors, they're both middle colors which you create by mixing two inks.
+To be clear, colors B and D are not actual marker colors, they're colors that are created when you transition between two markers.

 In my pretty sample above, I overlapped BV04 and BV02 allowing them to magically create a BV03 section.
-I didn't use BV03, I mixed it.
+I did not use BV03, I created it.